preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-templates/index.rst

-Process Templates
+Process templates
 ===================

-This page describes Process Templates options in Omnia 6.13 and earlier.
-Options in Omnia 7.0 and later is quite different, described on this page: :doc:`Process Templates in Omnia v7 </admin-settings/tenant-settings/process-management/process-templates-omnia-7/index>`
+This page describes process templates options in Omnia 6.13 and earlier.
+Options in Omnia 7.0 and later is quite different, described on this page: :doc:`Process templates in Omnia v7 </admin-settings/tenant-settings/process-management/process-templates-omnia-7/index>`

 A process template is a set of shapes.
 One or more process templates can be added to a process type.